dronir/SkyCam/README.md

 while the software is running.
 The highest level can produce a lot of output and can slow down the drawing loop in the view, especially if there are several aircraft in the sky.

+### Location

+The coordinates and elevation of the observer are set here, for computing the sky positions of aircraft and satellites.

 ### Sky camera

 The `update_interval` is tells how often the image is read from disk and redrawn on the